RapidSoftwareSolutions/Marketplace-Plaid-Package/README.md

 No arguments.

 ## Plaid.searchInstitution
-Returns a JSON response containing details on a specified financial institution currently supported by Plaid.
+Returns response containing details on a specified financial institution currently supported by Plaid.

 | Field       | Type       | Description
 |-------------|------------|----------